Wednesday, November 23, 2011

 “for your sake we are being put to death all day long,

-but in all these things we overwhelmingly conquer through Him who loved us.
+we are as sheep being led to the slaughter", but in all these things we overwhelmingly conquer through Him who loved us.
 For I am convinced that neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, nor height, nor depth, nor any other created thing, will be able to separate us from the love of God, which is in Christ Jesus our Lord."
 (Romans 8) So what about the rain?
 Let it come, let it pour, let the floodgates open and throw wave upon wave at the church it shall be in vain.
 The gates of hell shall not prevail; the darkness shall not overcome.
 The rain will slowly let up, the wind will cease to howl, the night will give way to day and the sun shall rise again.

 Men of God...
 Will you answer His call?